Land Rover Defender 110 engines, drive and performance

 The Defender is an astonishingly capable vehicle on and off road.
 It is capable enough on-road to make a great job of tackling family car duties as well as adventuring across Africa.

-The independent suspension comes with air springs as standard, although it isn’t as comfy as a Discovery or Range Rover.
+The independent suspension comes with coil springs as standard, although even with the recommendable optional air suspension it isn’t as comfy as a Discovery or Range Rover.
 The Defender V8 also introduces a Dynamic mode to the Defender’s large suite of drive modes available to you – that firms up the suspension more and adds extra weight to the steering wheel.
 It’s remarkably impressive, dealing with hard, fast cornering better than a comparable Mercedes-AMG G63.

 The upshot is that on gravel or corrugated roads, the new car can be driven much faster and with much greater confidence, comfort and stability.
 On road, the new car handles more precisely than a Discovery, reflecting its smaller size.
 You’re less inclined to really push the Defender anyway, so while the steering is a little slow off-centre and there is some bodyroll, the 110 doesn’t feel like it will fall over at any point or behave unpredictably.
 Our mine gripe is that the semi-off road tyres don’t have a great deal of grip so the Defender’s nose can wash wide earlier than you might expect during speedy cornering.